collective/collective.exportimport.examples/README.md

 This repository consists of example code for migrating a Plone 5.2 site with mosaic to Plone 6 with Volto.

 See `backend/src/collective/eximportimport/examples/exporting/` and `backend/src/collective/eximportimport/examples/importing/` for an example implementation of exporting and importing content based on collective.exportimport.
+If you find bugs, have suggestions for improvements, please open an issue.

+**Currently there are no running examples!!!**

 ## Quick Start 🏁